beacon-biosignals/Legolas.jl/docs/src/index.md

 # API Documentation

+!!! note

-If you're a newcomer to Legolas.jl, please familiarize yourself with via the [tour](https://github.com/beacon-biosignals/Legolas.jl/blob/master/examples/tour.jl) before diving into this documentation.
+    If you're a newcomer to Legolas.jl, please familiarize yourself with the [tour](https://github.com/beacon-biosignals/Legolas.jl/blob/main/examples/tour.jl) before diving into this documentation.

 ```@meta
 CurrentModule = Legolas